coleifer/huey/docs/api.rst

 .. py:class:: group(tasks)

-    A ``group`` is a lightweight wrapper around any number of tasks that may be executed in parallel.
+    A ``group`` is a lightweight wrapper around any number or types of tasks that may be executed in parallel.
 When a group is enqueued, Huey returns a :py:class:`ResultGroup` for reading the results.

     :param list tasks: any number of :py:class:`Task` instances.